-To ensure the health of your snake you will need to feed it the right food at the right time.
-In the wild their diet can vary greatly depending on what is available for them to eat.
-In captivity they are dependent on you for food and thier diet will only be as varied as you allow it to be.
-In this article we will explore several areas related to feeding snakes including:
+To ensure your snake's health, you will need to feed it the right food at the right time.
+In the wild, their diet can vary greatly depending on what is available for them to eat.
+In captivity, they are dependent on you for food, and their diet will only be as varied as you allow it to be.
+In this article, we will explore several areas related to feeding snakes, including:

 - Type of food that snakes eat